Bressette/StressCalendar/README.md

 # Stress Calendar
-A desktop application that displays a calendar that lets users input their daily mood, notes, and amount of physical activity.
-The software provides weekly feedback dependent on the data that the user entered.
+StressCalendar is a desktop application that displays a calendar that lets users input their daily mood, notes, and amount of physical activity for each day.
+The software provides feedback to the user dependent on the data that the user entered.

 # UI Mockups
 ### The main calendar view where the user can see monthly progress and transition to the user input view.